emsesp/docs/docs/openHAB.md

 ### UI based approach

 It is also possible to use the UI of openHab and the integrated Code-Editor to implement the integration of EMS-ESP.
-Therefor several steps have to be done in sequence.
+Therefore several steps have to be done in sequence.

 1. Create a MQTT Broker by (Things -> (+) Icon -> MQTT Binding -> MQTT Broker)
 2. Edit the created MQTT Broker and paste the code below.
 Change attributes where needed or change them in the UI.
 (Things -> -Your Created MQTT Broker- -> Code-Tab)